-- 1. By November 20 or the first business day thereafter of each year, from the eligibility list that PJM provided, the generation resource owner Generation Owner will identify the generation resources that the owner wants to exercise, and the following information, in order to qualify to participate in the exercise: - a.
-The preferred and alternate dates and times, and fuel that the generation resource owner Generation Owner is willing to operate the generation resource on within the month of December; and, - b.
+- 1. By November 20 or the first business day thereafter of each year, from the eligibility list that PJM provided, the Generation Owner will identify the generation resources that the owner wants to exercise, and the following information, in order to qualify to participate in the exercise: - a.
+The preferred and alternate dates and times, and fuel that the Generation Owner is willing to operate the generation resource on within the month of December; and, - b.
 The minimum MW and minimum run time to be used during the exercise.

-(Note: If the minimum MW or minimum run time submitted by the generation resource ownerGeneration Owner is different than the Markets Gateway applicable parameter(s) the generation resource ownerGeneration Owner must include a justification for the difference.) - 2.
-All generation resource owners Generation Owners, including Capacity Performance resource owners have the option to self-schedule the generation resource if desired and be compensated as a self-schedule resource as per the Tariff. - 3.
-An informational eDART ticket should be submitted by the generation resource ownerGeneration Owner documenting that the generation resource has been scheduled to operate under the cold weather operational exercise.
+(Note: If the minimum MW or minimum run time submitted by the Generation Owner is different than the Markets Gateway applicable parameter(s) the Generation Owner must include a justification for the difference.) - All Generation Owners, including Capacity Performance resource owners have the option to self-schedule the generation resource if desired and be compensated as a selfschedule resource as per the Tariff. - 3.
+An informational eDART ticket should be submitted by the Generation Owner documenting that the generation resource has been scheduled to operate under the cold weather operational exercise.
 In addition, PJM prefers that any unit that elects to self-schedule to perform a cold weather operational exercise also submit an informational eDART ticket documenting the exercise.
 All tickets submitted via eDART for the cold weather operational exercise should use the cause code "Cold Weather Preparation Exercise."

-4. Within five working days following the exercise, the generation resource ownerGeneration Owner for units that were scheduled by PJM shall report via a form provided by PJM the results of the exercise and any problems encountered.
+4. Within five working days following the exercise, the Generation Owner for units that were scheduled by PJM shall report via a form provided by PJM the results of the exercise and any problems encountered.
 (Link to cold weather exercise feedback form.)
-The type of information to be provided by the generation resource ownerGeneration Owner would include information, if applicable, about the type of problems encountered that resulted in the test not being successful, such as issues with fuel handling, control systems, circuit breakers, emission equipment, etc. Also included would be an identification of follow-up actions performed to allow the unit to return to normal service and if the unit was retested after repairs were made.
+The type of information to be provided by the Generation Owner would include information, if applicable, about the type of problems encountered that resulted in the test not being successful, such as issues with fuel handling, control systems, circuit breakers, emission equipment, etc. Also included would be an identification of follow-up actions performed to allow the unit to return to normal service and if the unit was retested after repairs were made.
 In addition, PJM prefers that any unit that elected to self-schedule a cold weather operational exercise submit a report on the results of the exercise via the same form.